 - getting your child to meet teachers and support staff before school starts

 - visiting the school a few days before the start of term so your child can spend time in the playground and look around the school.
 He might also be able to visit his classroom, sort out where he’s going to sit, see where his bag will go and so on

 - making a photo album with pictures of the school, your child’s classroom and teachers.

 An individual learning plan is a document that sets out:

 - your child’s existing skills

-- your child’s learning needs and specific goals expressed in a way that progress can be accurately measured – for example, ‘Jo will be able to use full stops accurately’
+- your child’s learning needs and specific goals expressed in a way that allows progress to be accurately measured – for example, ‘Jo will be able to use full stops accurately’

 - any adjustments or curriculum modifications your child needs

-- customised strategies and resources to develop your child’s skills and goals
+- personalised strategies and resources to develop your child’s skills and goals

 - targeted strategies to develop your child’s resilience and, if necessary, social skills.